Have you ever thought about traveling to Portugal? Or have you been already? Nope?! You are definitely missing out!

 01 | Almancil

 If you're looking to arrive in a place where you will immediately get that vacation feeling, this is the place for you.
-But, we must warn you: You might fall in love the Villa and the hosts and just decide to stay longer ;)
+But, I must warn you: You might fall in love with the Villa and the hosts and just decide to stay longer ;)

 02 | Portimao - Praia da Rocha